-- 84% of patients were satisfied with the practice's opening hours compared to the national average of 78% - 87% of patients said they could get through easily to the practice by phone compared to the national average of 73% - 81% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 85%. - 94% of patients said the last appointment they got was convenient compared to the national average of 92%. - 69% of patients described their experience of making an appointment as good compared to the national average of 73%.
+- 63% of patients were satisfied with the practice's opening hours compared to the CCG average of 72% and the national average of 75%. - 83% of patients said they could get through easily to the practice by phone compared to the CCG average of 64% and the national average of 73%. - 55% of patients usually got to see or speak to their preferred GP compared to the CCG average of 50% and the national average of 59%.

-People told us on the day of the inspection that they were able to get appointments when they needed them.
+People told us on the day of the inspection that they could usually get appointments when they needed them.